Identity theft is one of the fastest-growing crimes in the nation ― especially in the suburbs, Melissa Bean.

 - You should not reuse your password on many different websites.

-- Watch what you say online, do not post or share personal information, such as your address, date of birth, telephone number, credit card number, etc. Do not answer any email or text messages that ask you for confidential information, such as your bank account, name, account address, password, etc. even if it appears to be from Google, your bank, etc.
+- Watch what you say online, do not post or share personal information, such as your address, date of birth, telephone number, credit card number, etc. Do not answer any email or text messages that ask you for confidential information, such as your bank account, name, Social Security number, password, etc. even if it appears to be from Google, your bank, or a relative.

-- Use password managers (they will help you to organise passwords and PIN codes) and virtual keyboards (they are more difficult to hack than monitoring real keystrokes) to prevent keylogging (logging or recording the keys struck on a keyboard).
+- Use password managers like LastPass, KeePass (the free, open source, light-weight and easy-to-use password manager) or Sticky Password (they are all used to store and manage your passwords) and virtual keyboards (they are more difficult to hack than monitoring real keystrokes) to prevent keylogging (it is the act of recording key presses on a keyboard).

 - Use antivirus (Free AVG Antivirus, Avast), anti-spyware and firewall (ZoneAlarm Free Firewall, Comodo Firewall Free).
 Backup your personal files and folders.
 Read our entry about Security and free software.